Courses are held once a week from 4:30 p.m. to 6:45 p.m.

 Weather permitted, students will spend recess outdoors on school grounds.

 Report cards are issued at the end of each semester.
 Students receive detailed information about their academic development and achievements.
-Attendance of a minimum of eight classes per semester is required to receive a report card.
+Attendance of a minimum of eight classes per semester is required to receive a report card otherwise a participation confirmation will be issued.

 Copyright 1999-2018, Deutsche Sprachschule Bloomfield, Inc.